oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

     nw = nwk.network(fluids=['water' , 'NH3'],
 					 T_unit='C', p_unit='bar', h_unit='kJ / kg', m_unit='kg / s')

-We will use °C, bar and kJ/kg as units.
+We will use °C, bar and kJ/kg as units for temperature and enthalpy.

 Modeling the heat pump: Consumer system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^